Project Type

 How Could We Justify Skipping a New Research Round?

-We dove into previous contextual Interviews: My Product Manager and I previously embedded general discovery questions within ongoing user interviews and usability testing sessions conducted for our Passkeys release.
+We dove into previous contextual Interviews: My Product Manager and I previously embedded general discovery questions within ongoing user interviews and usability testing sessions conducted for our Passkeys release and initial User Personas creation.

 Final Decision: Strategic Tradeoff